The mineral rich Indian state of Chhattisgarh is moving away from mining, and giving fair prices for forest produce and creating more jobs.

 — Forest goods program guarantees fair price for villagers

-— Tribal women dominate gathering of fruits, nuts and seeds
+— Tribal women dominate gathering of fruits, nuts, and seeds

-CHENNAI, India, Aug 9 (Thomson Reuters Foundation) - In the forests of Bastar in eastern India, indigenous women have been busy plucking the tan-colored fruits of the tamarind tree - a tangy staple of Indian cooking that earned them rare profits this year thanks to a bumper harvest.
+In the forests of Bastar in eastern India, indigenous women have been busy plucking the tan-colored fruits of the tamarind tree - a tangy staple of Indian cooking that earned them rare profits this year thanks to a bumper harvest.

 For decades, mining has eaten into the forests of mineral-rich Chhattisgarh.
 But as the state moves away from opening coal mines, authorities have introduced measures to boost output of forest goods - from tamarind to cashew nuts and medicinal seeds.